netscaler/ansible-collection-netscaleradc/docs/modules/citrix_adc_lb_vserver_module.rst

 Synopsis
 --------
 - Manage load balancing vserver configuration
-- This module is intended to run either on the ansible  control node or a bastion (jumpserver) with access to the actual netscaler instance
+- This module is intended to run either on the ansible  control node or a bastion (jumpserver) with access to the actual Citrix ADC instance